Broken Middle Finger

 How do you Treat a Broken Middle Finger?

-A broken middle finger is treated like other fingers that are broken.
-The finger is typically immobilized to 4 to 6 weeks to allow for bone healing.
+The treatment for a broken middle finger is just like other fingers that are broke.
+The finger is typically immobilized for 4 to 6 weeks to allow for bone healing.
 There may be stiffness in the knuckles or joints of the finger once the immobilizer is removed.
 A broken finger is also called a fractured finger.

-A break or the fracture is a compromise in bone tissue.
+A break or fracture is a compromise in bone tissue.
 It can be as simple as a hairline fracture or as complicated as a comminuted fracture.
 There are 3 bones in the middle finger.
-The finger bones are called phalanges.
-A fracture can occur in any of the 3 bones, as well as the bones of the hand and wrist.
+The finger bones are phalanges.
+A fracture can occur in any of the 3 bones and the bones of the hand and wrist.

 Will a Broken Finger Heal on its Own?